MayaPosch/NymphCast/README.md

 -c	--configuration		Path to the configuration file.
 -a	--apps				Path to the NymphCast apps folder.
 -w	--wallpaper			Path to the wallpapers folder.
+-r	--resources			Path to the GUI resources folder.
 -v	--version			Output NymphCast server version and exit.
 ```